 There are several steps to the entire process that are best handled by a professional who has taken these measures dozens of times.
 From start to finish, the expungement process might take a few months to complete, depending on the backlog of cases in the government’s system.
 In these circumstances, it’s best to have an attorney work with you to ensure you and all other parties involve submit all documentation correctly to ensure a fair chance at expungement.

-Contact Gabriel Law Team to Start the Expungement Process
+Contact The Law Office of Gabriel & Gabriel to Start the Expungement Process

 Don’t hesitate to contact an expungement lawyer in West Palm Beach if you think that you are eligible for having a charge removed from your record.
 Having a criminal charge expunged can help you regain control of your life.
 Call (561) 622-5575 for a free consultation or reach out to us online by completing our contact form.
 Attorney Brian Gabriel will advise you on whether expungement is right for you.